• Welcome to The SAHM Survival Guide!

 I used a piece of paper board (cereal box material), covered it with a piece of felt (glued it on with hot glue or craft glue) and also glued on a scrap piece of non-slip rug pad to the back (helps prevent any slipping off of the lap desk or lap.

 With these small felt boards, you can take along felt cutouts, or simply pieces of yarn for forming creations on the board.
 Cut different lengths of yarn and place them in a ziptop baggie.
-Creating with the yarn on the felt board is a fine motor exercise.
+Creating yarn pictures on the felt board is a fine motor exercise.

 (Check out this yarn pictures activity that coordinates with the book The Squiggle for my inspiration.)